-As discussed in Note 7, in 2015, the lender bank has taken possession of the investment properties in exchange for the extinguishment of its liabilities and return of payments (see Note 18d).
-The bank loans amounting to ₱230.8 million and amount payable to PNB amounting to ₱170.5 million (see Note 10) with related accrued interest payable amounting to ₱666.2 million (see Note 11) were derecognized as a result of the agreement with the lender banks.
+As discussed in Note 7, in 2015, the lender bank has taken possession of the investment properties in exchange for the extinguishment of its liabilities and return of payments.
+The bank loans amounting to P230.8 million and amount payable to PNB amounting to P170.5 million (see Note 10) with related accrued interest payable amounting to P666.2 million (see Note 11) were derecognized as a result of the agreement with the lender banks.